mili-project-manager/mili/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Suggest an idea for this project
-title: 'feat: '
+title: 'Feature: '
-assignees: val-istar-guo
+labels: enhancement

 ---
 <!-- Please delete unused section -->